Palash9411/ticket-management-system/README.md

 1.TimeZone - IST(Indian Standard Time ) used .
 2.Created a update button on list screen for updating a ticket .
 3.Mat Sort implemented for sorting , hover on label and click to sort .
+4.Title and Description are required fields on create ticket and update ticket screen .

 ## Development server